 Extradition on Fugitive Warrants to Florida

-The extradition laws provide for a process of bringing a person arrested out of state on a fugitive warrant to be brought back to Florida to answer the criminal charges.
+The extradition laws in Florida provide for a process of bringing a person arrested out of state on a fugitive warrant back to this state to answer the criminal charges.
 Many people sit in jail for weeks or months not knowing that they have options to avoid extradition.
 If you have a fugitive warrant then you should contact an attorney in the area where the warrant originated.

 The Court that issued the warrant may consider setting a reasonable bond and allowing you to voluntarily return to the jurisdiction to surrender on the warrant.
 The Courts have certain options to release you from custody so that you can avoid extradition.
 Find out more about avoiding the costly and time-consuming process of extradition.
 Call a criminal defense attorney at the Sammis Law Firm to discuss your case.
 Call 813-250-0500 today.

 Two Types of Extradition Warrants

 Consider two common situations:

 - Old Violation of Probation Warrant - An individual is put on probation in Florida.
 The individual moves out of state.
-The Court in Florida issues a warrant for the individuals arrest for violation of probation.
+The Court in Florida issues a warrant for violation of probation.
 Florida puts out a notice on the NCIC that it will extradite the individual back to Florida if the individual is arrested on the fugitive warrant in another state.
 The individual is eventually arrested in another state on the fugitive warrant.
 While awaiting extradition, the individual will sit in jail.